 Why You Should Add Saffron To Your Daily Cooking

 Saffron is a wonderful spice that’s full of unique flavor.
 It can be used in so many different ways and has a truly unique taste and aroma.
-But did you know that it's not just a delightful spice to cook with but one with many health benefits?
+Did you know that it’s also a spice with many health benefits?

-Let's take a look at why saffron is so good for you and why you should consider adding it to your cooking more often.
-But before we get to that, click here to read all about what saffron is, why its so expensive, where it comes from and how to store it.
+In this article, we’ll look at why saffron is so good for you and why you should consider adding it to your cooking more often.

 What are the health benefits of saffron?